sahilrajput03/sahilrajput03/learn-user-management-and-permissions.md

 ls -l
 # Output: (Each file/folder has this type of code in front of them)
 # xxxxxxxxxx
-# 1234567890
+# ABBBCCCDDD
-# 1: file/directory significance.
+# A: file/directory significance.
-# 234: read write execution permission for the user owner of the file.
+# BBB: read write execution permission for the user owner of the file.
-# 567: read write execution permission for the user owner's group of the file.
+# CCC: read write execution permission for the user owner's group of the file.
-# 890: read write execution permission for all other users.
+# DDD: read write execution permission for all other users.

 # change permissions for the user owner of file/folder: